Monmouth town walls and defences: Monnow Bridge Gatehouse

 The Monnow Bridge Gatehouse is the most renowned and visible portion of the Monmouth town walls and defences.
-Combined with the Monnow Bridge for purposes of listing, the gatehouse is both a scheduled ancient monument and a Grade 1 listed building.
+Combined with the Monnow Bridge for purposes of listing, the gatehouse is both a scheduled monument and a Grade I listed building.
 The bridge and gatehouse were listed on 15 August 1974.

 The bridge on which it stands is a three span stone bridge built around 1272.
 The gatehouse in the centre of the bridge was added between 1297 and 1315, at the time of the construction of the town's stone walls.
 The bridge and gate at that time were very different from the present versions.
 Not only was the bridge narrower, the gate had a single archway with a portcullis.
 The roof of the gatehouse was lower, and featured a parapet with battlements.
 In addition, the machicolation arches on the facade of the gate were added later.